MsHERESIES 4 — DAFFODILS

 MONSTERS RAMPAGE BECAUSE OF A LACK OF CARE — REPRODUCTIVE LABOUR AND GRAPHIC DESIGN

-Online lecture at Linneaus University, Kalmar (September 2020)
+Online lecture at Linneaus University, Kalmar (Autumn 2020)

 On MsHeresies, the concept of (full) surrogacy, and how that might translate to a graphic design practice.